dungtq2k5/youtube-clone/README.md

 - Seperate, divide many objects to group, block, ...
 - Display, resize the contents when people sizing the web.

 And at the end!
-Everythings that I've learnt were shown through this "youtube-clone" project which I created by myself of course only after watching and following carefully SuperSimpleDev's tutorial.
+Everythings that I've been learnt were shown through this "youtube-clone" project which I created by myself, of course only after watching and following carefully SuperSimpleDev's tutorial.